-- Being a second generation antihistamine, cetirizine has a much lower chance of causing drowsiness but if it does effect you in this way then do not drive or operate any tools or machines.
+- Being a second-generation antihistamine, cetirizine has a much lower chance of causing drowsiness but if it does affect you in this way then do not drive or operate any tools or machines.

 - Avoid alcohol whilst taking these tablets as it may make the effects of alcohol worse (e.g. drowsiness and dizziness).

 You should not take Cetirizine if you are pregnant or breastfeeding without having discussed your options with a doctor or pharmacist.
 This medicine can be passed through the breast milk to the baby and can cause the baby to experience side effects.

 Cetirizine hydrochloride dosage

 Cetirizine is for oral use only and can be taken by both adults and children to treat symptoms of mild-moderate allergies.